Cobra Kai: Season 1 Review – A Kick-Ass Surprise

 The series naturally catches up with Daniel, who has become a successful and wealthy car salesman.
 He too is shown to be a flawed individual though.
 He’s turned his Karate victory and teachings into little more than marketing gimmicks, and neglected some of the core values taught to him by his old Sensei and father-figure Miyagi (the late Pat Morita).
 But over the course of the run, Daniel rediscovers what he’s been missing in his life.

-Unlike the original movies, the show realises that the world can’t always be viewed in just a black and white, good and evil type of place.
+Unlike the original movies, the show realises that the world can’t always be viewed in just black and white, as a good and evil type of place.
 Johnny and Daniel are shown here in both lights and many shades in-between.
 In one brilliant scene late on in the run, Johnny retells the events from his side where he views Daniel as the bully of the first film (and no doubt a nod to a certain viral Youtube video).
 But perhaps most fun is seeing Johnny and Daniel finding some common ground, for instance in an unintentional carpool karaoke session that eventually leads to them drunk in a bar reminiscing on old times.

 But it’s not just the oldies here, there’s a whole new young cast bringing the show up to date with more modern takes.
 Xolo Maridueña is endearing as Miguel Diaz, essentially one of the new Karate Kids, but this time under Johnny’s tutelage.
 Tanner Buchanan’s Robby Keene, by contrast, starts the show in an utterly contemptible place, but soon grows into much more.
 Meanwhile, Mary Mouser’s Samantha, Daniel’s daughter, is caught in the middle of it all.
 There’s also some good support from the other supporting younger cast, not to mention Courtney Henggeler as Daniel’s wife and voice-of-reason Amanda LaRusso.